dadahcr2/gbgo/index.md

 **Never**
 1. Cheat
-2. Buy chests/coins with gems in the shop
+2. Buy chests/coins with gems in the shop (unless time constrained)
 3. Scrap parts that may be needed in the future
 4. Use the scrapyard if tired or impaired
 </details>